folletto/Bliphome/README.md

 WHAT IS BLIPHOME
 ----------------

-Bliphone is a minimalist new tab page with quick dial functionality for Chrome.
+Bliphome is a minimalist new tab page with quick dial functionality for Chrome.

 This extension works on Windows, Mac and Linux. (untested)